-- materials issued by the U.N.
-Intergovernmental Panel on Climate Change (IPCC); - the National Climate Assessment Reports issued in the U.S. by the National Oceanic and Atmospheric Administration (NOAA) as part of the U.S. Global Change Research Program (USGCRP); and - articles published in scientific journals.
+- Materials issued by the U.N.
+Intergovernmental Panel on Climate Change (IPCC); - The National Climate Assessment Reports issued in the United States by the National Oceanic and Atmospheric Administration (NOAA) as part of the U.S. Global Change Research Program (USGCRP); and - Articles published in scientific journals.

-When a potential risk is identified, the subcommittee engages in a comprehensive process to evaluate the risk.
+When a potential risk is identified, the subcommittee engages in a comprehensive review to evaluate the risk.
 This process involves the relevant internal stakeholder groups and, as appropriate, may be elevated under our ERM framework for discussion with senior management and the Board of Directors.